About Bovine TB

 TB breakdown herds in the HRA with lesion and/or culture positive animals that are eligible for the gamma test under any of the three criteria described above.
 If your herd is not eligible for gamma testing under the existing government policy, your private vet can still apply to APHA for private gamma testing at the herd owner’s expense.

 APHA will contact you, explain why your herd is eligible and facilitate the testing.

-No. Only animals over six months of age will be sampled for gamma testing; younger animals will not be tested.
+No. Only animals over six months of age are sampled for gamma testing; younger animals are not tested.
 Also, specific, separate groups of cattle on the affected holding may be excluded from gamma testing if they are deemed to be at low risk of infection following a veterinary assessment by APHA.

 No. Diagnostic tests for bTB, particularly the gamma test, can detect animals at an early stage of infection and so lesions may not have developed in the animal yet, or they may be too small to identify at post mortem examination.
 It is also important to note that post mortem examination is not a very sensitive method of detecting bTB infection, and lesions can also be missed at the slaughterhouse.

-TB breakdown herds identified as eligible for gamma testing will initially undergo one blood test.
-Thereafter, the need for further blood tests will be assessed by an APHA vet using specific criteria relating to the results of tests and post mortem/culture results.
-The number of gamma tests will vary between TB breakdown herds according to their individual circumstances.
+TB breakdown herds identified as eligible for mandatory gamma testing will initially undergo one blood test.
+Thereafter, the need for further blood tests is assessed by an APHA vet using specific criteria relating to the results of skin tests and post mortem/culture results.
+The number of gamma tests varies between TB breakdown herds according to their individual circumstances.